 4. K-nearest neighbours (KNN): This algorithm classifies a new data point based on the majority class of its k nearest neighbors.
 It’s simple but can be computationally expensive for large datasets.

-5. Neural Network: A complex model that mimics the human brain.
+5. Neural network: A complex model that mimics the human brain.
 It’s highly effective in tasks like image recognition and natural language processing but requires more computational power.

 How Do I Choose a Classifier Algorithm?